 This earnest, energetic documentary follows a scrappy team of ACLU lawyers working against the policies of President Donald Trump and his administration.
 They take on four cases: the separation of families at the U.S.-Mexico border; abortion rights for illegal immigrants; discrimination against transgender persons in the military; and a proposed citizenship question in the U.S. Census.
 The doc isn't just cut-and-dry courtroom scenes, but rather a portrait of the very real humans involved in the cases.

 If Groundhog's Day had put both Bill Murray and Andie Macdowell through reliving the same day over and over again, you'd get Palm Springs.
 The romantic comedy stars Andy Samberg and Cristin Milioti as a pair of wedding guests who find themselves waking up on the same morning — seemingly an infinite number of times.
 Unable to escape the venue or each other, they start to engage in increasingly outlandish behavior.
 Having seen Groundhog's Day, we have a feeling about where this is all going, but Samberg and Milioti look like they have such great chemistry, we don't care if it the story is somewhat predictable.
 If you're looking for what's good on Hulu, this film manages to hit a bunch of highs without becoming as predictable as the repetitive days these two are stuck in.
 As an exclusive for the service, Palm Springs isn't just one of the best movies on Hulu, it's a major reason to give Hulu a chance.
-Watch now

 Family vacations have never been this bad.
 2019 horror movie The Lodge (one of the best movies on Hulu right now) sees a family that’s still in mourning go upstate around the holidays, and while dad’s got plans to propose to his girlfriend Grace, his kids are still blaming her and him for their mother’s death.
 Things get supernatural quickly, as the kids have dug into Grace’s troubled past, as she was raised in a cult where everyone (but her) died.
 The film delves into gaslighting and cabin fever, so while it might be a little on the nose for some, others will enjoy its spooky insanity.
 For fans of Hereditary and Midsommar, The Lodge does well-shot suspense well, with minimal jump scares and focuses on personal trauma.
-Watch now

 The surprise Best Picture Oscar winner — to everyone's delight — comes from genius Korean director Bong Joon-Ho (now an Oscar winner himself).
 The film defies categorization; it's a mix of thriller, horror, comedy and melodrama.
 It is a taut, intricately-plotted tale full of twists and turns, and on top of that, is an affecting allegory about the rich and the poor and how we're all connected as human beings in the end.
 Parasite's excellent cast didn't get the Oscar love they should've but they did get both a standing ovation and the Best Ensemble prize at the Screen Actors Guild Awards.
 The appreciation for this movie runs wide and deep, and if you haven't seen it yet, now's your chance to join the fan club, as even the Academy agrees: it's one of the best movies on Hulu.
-Watch now

 Portrait of a Lady on Fire

 This captivating, moving, passionate love story has as many layers as the paintings made by young artist Marianne (Noémie Merlant) of her subject, Héloïse (Adèle Haenel).
 At the end of the 18th century, Marianne is commissioned by Héloïse's mother to paint a portrait of her daughter, to send to her prospective husband in Milan.
 Héloïse refuses to be painted, because she doesn't want to get married.
 Marianne slowly earns Héloïse's trust and the two form a deep bond that turns romantic.
 But as Marianne gets close to finishing the portrait, what does the future hold for the couple?
-Watch now

 The Art of Self-Defense

 Jesse Eisenberg plays to type in The Art of Self-Defense, bringing the taut social anxiety we saw in his portrayal of Mark Zuckerberg in The Social Network to a local dojo.
 After he's beaten up by strangers on his walk home, Casey (Eisenberg) is seduced into the worst version of Fight Club ever: an underground fraternity of violence run by Sensei (Alessandro Nivola), who promises him the confidence and alpha mentality he lacks.
 Of course, Casey can't even get that right, and when he brings this new persona to his day job, he's soon out on his butt.
 Casey then goes to work for Sensei, and learns how creepy and weird this almost-cult gets.
-Watch now

 Fighting With My Family

 Fighting With My Family's story may sound implausible, but it's pulled straight from relaity.
 Florence Pugh (Midsommar, Little Women) stars as Paige, an aspiring pro wrestler, who was raised by retired grapplers running a ramshackle production in the U.K..
 While Paige's journey to work for WWE eventually leads to bright lights and meeting Dwayne "The Rock" Johnson (who produced the film), her brother Zak, who also wants to wrestle, has a tougher story, as WWE's talent scout (played by Vince Vaughn) doesn't see superstardom in his future.
 Jack Lowden thrives on screen as Zak, and truly adds to the film, which is surprisingly great for being associated with WWE Films, due in no small part to the work of director Stephen Merchant.
-Watch now

 Sorry to Bother You

 Sorry to Bother You has a solid premise: Cassius Green (Lakeith Stanfield) works as a telemarketer for a company called RegalView.
 The only trouble is that he can't make any sales — until he discovers that he can use a "white voice" (David Cross, of course) to engender trust in his middle-class customers.
 But as the movie progresses, it turns out that RegalView is in bed with some very, very weird companies.
 From there, Green enters a world of drugs, genetic engineering and voluntary-ish indentured servitude, and even the best-laid plans to get the world back to normal might not go far enough.
-Watch now

 Olivia Wilde's coming-of-age comedy is as funny as it is whip-smart.
 And it's got a ton of heart.
 Beanie Feldstein and Kaitlyn Dever star as two high school seniors on the cusp of graduating.
 The best friends decide to let loose for one night and attend a big party with their classmates, but things go comically awry and many hijinks ensue.
-Watch now